Introduction and Interview by David Wagstaff

 As I read her interview, it was interesting to see how strongly people fall into the camp of always knowing they wanted to be an entrepreneur vs. arriving as an entrepreneur due to life situations or a need for flexibility.
 Erica is in the camp, “always knew”.

 I also found it interesting that she was beginning to feel trapped in the corporate world due to “golden handcuffs.”
 We have seen that from other entrepreneurs.
-While it’s nice to earn significant income in a corporate world, and it can provide a financial nest egg, if one does make the leap to entrepreneurship, it can also make it tough to let go.
+While it’s nice to earn significant income in the corporate world, and it can provide a financial nest egg, if one does make the leap to entrepreneurship, it can also make it tough to let go.
 It’s easy to increase your standard of living when you’re secure with corporate income, but it’s often more satisfying to build a life for yourself with a business of your own.

 As you will read in Erica’s story, starting a business can be very stressful and can cause health issues if you don’t take the time to take care of yourself.